We want to make sure that your pet has a great experience with our pet grooming services, so be sure to check out these tips.

 Number four: Introduce them to brushing

 Dogs need to be brushed, no matter how short or long hair fur may be.
 Brushing not only prevents matting but also keeps their fur smooth and silky.
-A matted dog will likely be shaved down by the groomer because it would be painful to brush through tight matting.
+The groomer will probably shave A matted dog down because it would be painful to brush through tight matting.
 If you would like to prevent your puppy from getting shaved down, start brushing them as soon as possible.

 Start by letting your puppy get to know the brush.
 Let them smell it, and run the back of it against their body.
 Gently stroke them with the back of the brush and gradually start using the brush side if they seem like they don't mind it.

 Number five: Bring them in for grooming frequently

 I might relieve you after your puppy's first grooming session, especially if it goes well.
 However, it's really important to help them understand that this is not a onetime thing.
 Grooming is a lifestyle, and grooming isn't something that should be feared.
 At the very least, we should tolerate it.
 That's why we recommend bringing your puppy for grooming every 4-6 weeks during their first year.
 If it's too soon for a haircut, bring them in for a bath-only appointment.
 Once they become accustomed, grooming can be scheduled as needed.